sejalv/serverless-ml-workshop/README.md

 # Serverless ML Workshop

 This workshop focusses on deployment of ML models with Serverless APIs (AWS Lambda) and Docker.
+We'll learn how to:

-- Training a model inside a container
+- Train and serialize a model inside a container
-- Packaging the service with an image
+- Package the service in an image
 - Serving the model with serverless API
-- Testing locally
-- CI/CD workflow
+- Local Testing & CI/CD workflow

 ## Technologies
 - Docker + ECR: Container & Registy